 In this blog post, I want to dive into trend analysis.
 Specifically, how to highlight trends in Power BI really effectively using moving averages.
+You may watch the full video of this tutorial at the bottom of this blog.

 The concepts that I go through here are techniques you might have already touched on yourself in the past.